vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 		</dependency>
 ```

-In this example, we are interested in the `reactor.core.observability.micrometer.Micrometer` API that provides us with the `StreamListener` needed to observe the stream.
-This API supports instrumentation of `reactor.core.scheduler.Scheudler`'s, as well as applying Meters and Observations on a per-subscription basis to the reactive stream.
-This example will observe our stream using the `Micrometer.observation` API that hooks into Micrometer's `Observation` framework.
+The `reactor.core.observability.micrometer.Micrometer` API provides the `StreamListener` to observe a stream.
+The `StreamListener` allows `ObservationHandlers` to respond to the observed lifecycle of a stream.
+This example observes the stream using the `Micrometer.observation` API that hooks into Micrometer's `Observation` framework.

-We can take our `GreetingService` from earlier and embellish it with additional `Observation` related sections.
+Modify the `GreetingService` from earlier to use the `Observation` API:

-GreetingService.java:
 ```java
         return Mono
                 .just(new Greeting(name))